andrelandgraf/react-vimeo-progress/README.md

 Note, `onProgress` is also called when the user pauses the video and when the video ends.

+### onPause (optional)

+Will be called once when the user pauses the video.
+Use `onProgress` to track progress. `onPause` is handy to conditionally render something when the user pauses the video.

 ### onVideoEnded (optional)

-Will be called once when the user finished watching the video. `onVideoEnded` is handy for progress tracking.
+Will be called once when the user pauses the video.
+Use `onProgress` to track progress. `onVideoEnded` is handy to conditionally render something when the video ends.

 ### widthPercentage (optional)